 Sedentary behaviour is not simply as a lack of physical activity, but is a separate behaviour in its own right – although sedentary behaviour and MVPA are part of the same energy expenditure spectrum.
 Most research studies these days use the term inactive to describe people who are performing insufficient amounts of moderate- and vigorous-intensity activity (MVPA), i.e. not meeting specified physical activity guidelines.
 For example – if I go for a 30-45 minute brisk walk 5 days a week, I’m meeting our national exercise guidelines, but I might also be very sedentary in my day job.
 Conversely, when I’m working at the hospital I’m on my feet all day i.e. not sedentary, but I might not do any exercise outside of work.
 It is possible for individuals to participate in the recommended amount of physical activity and also engage in high levels of sedentary behaviour, and importantly, the health outcomes associated with sedentary behaviour have often been identified independent of participation in physical activity.
-To give you an example at a national level, the 2015 Healthy Ireland survey found Irish people spend on average 5.3 hours sitting each weekday, while just 32% were meeting physical activity guidelines – separate measurements but both independently and synergistically affect health.
+To give you an example at a national level, the 2015 Healthy Ireland survey found Irish adults spend on average 6 hours 36 minutes sitting on an average day, while just 32% were meeting physical activity guidelines – separate measurements but both independently and synergistically affect health.

 Is sedentary behaviour harmful to our health?